Claremont School of Theology: Other programs

 Claremont School of Theology hosts the Course of Study and Licensing School programs of the United Methodist Western Jurisdiction.
 Programs are open to students from any United Methodist Jurisdiction.
 These programs are for those seeking to become a local pastor in The United Methodist Church.

 Accreditation

 The school is accredited by the WASC Senior College and University Commission.
-As of 2023, the commission had the Claremont School of Theology listed as "Accredited with Notice of Concern" related to a commission action from February 2020.
+As of 2023, the commission had the Claremont School of Theology listed as "Accredited on Probation" related to a commission action from June 2025.
 The school is also accredited by the Association of Theological Schools in the United States and Canada (ATS).
-However, it is important to note that its status has been changed to 'Accredited on Warning' due to challenges in financial resources.
+However, its status has been changed to 'Accredited on Probation' due to challenges in financial resources.